 - Awards for elementary and secondary schools, Up to 100 awards,

 - Delivering presentation to school on Nikola Tesla & connection to Hamilton,

-- Awarding “‘Nikola Tesla Innovation Awards” at Bay Area Science and Engineering Fairs (BASEF), over 40 awards,
+- Awarding “‘Nikola Tesla Innovation Awards” at Bay Area Science and Engineering Fairs (BASEF), 70 awards,

 - Partnership with City of Hamilton on Public Art Project “Hamilton the electric City, Nikola Tesla & the 5 Johns”.

 City of Hamilton has listed item 8 above as one of 14 public art project priorities for the 2017-2023.
 Project will proceed when NTEC raises sufficient funds to cover their share of the project.

 Donation for the project has commenced, with the 1st one being $5,000.00